SimplifyTechTeam/LinuxBootstrap/README.md

 add your username-a to the vars/user_var.yml and your account will be automatically added to all systems ready for ssh key based auth

 # Requirements
-run the below commands to setup a node, the below example is for Ubuntu
+run the below command to setup a node, the below example is for Ubuntu

 sudo apt update -y && \
 sudo apt install software-properties-common -y && \